-You may be able to get tax relief when buying certain items for the sole use of disabled people, such as a wheelchair or adapted computer keyboard.
+You may be able to get tax relief when buying certain items for the sole use of disabled people.
+Items include wheelchairs or adapted computer keyboards.
 Most disability equipment dealers can explain this.
-Or you can ask about VAT relief for disabled people on 0300 123 1073.

-The Research Institute for Consumer Affairs conducts research into products and services used by disabled people.
-Rica publishes free research reports covering many aspects of everyday life, from central heating controls to mobility.
+Research Institute for Disabled Consumers conducts research into products and services used by disabled people.
+It publishes free research reports covering many aspects of everyday life, from central heating controls to mobility.

 The Royal National Institute of Blind People (RNIB) offers advice on accessible computers, laptops and tablets.
-RNIB also has a Technology Support Squad of 800 volunteers who offer advice over the phone or in person on setting up and maintaining equipment.
+RNIB also has a technology volunteers who offer advice over the phone or in person on setting up and maintaining equipment.

 Aidas Trust provides free and impartial advice and support on technology for disabled people.